KingLogar/Project1/README.md

   field denotes the url or filepath for that document.
 - In this case, the tag is denoting that the specified file is this page's manifest file.

+Line 12:

+- This line specifies what image is the app's Touch Icon, which we covered earlier.

+Line 13:

+- This line is an example of a comment.
+Comments are not read or executed when the rest of the code runs and usually serve to exist as notations on an app's code for other programmers to read.

+Line 15:

+- This is a link to an external style sheet that will be used to format the web page.
+Using external style sheets is considered good practice since you only need to change one file instead of every linked page.

+Line 16:

+- This is another link to an external style sheet.
+Multiple style sheets can be utilized to pull off different effects.

+Line 17:
+- This line closes the previously opened head tag, making sure that anything past this point is not treated as part of the head tag.
+Always close your tags.

+Line 18:

+- This line opens a body tag, which is where the bulk of all your html code will go.
+This tag is much more tangible than the head tag, as almost everything in the body tag will be viewable in the final product.